Understanding the Essentials of the Disability Appeal Process

-Most Social Security disability and supplemental security income applications are initially denied.
-The first step in the appeals process, known as the request for reconsideration, is also unsuccessful more often than not.
-If you’re appealing your denial for disability benefits, your strongest chance is usually the second or third stage.
-For the first time, you’ll have the chance to put forth live testimony and detailed evidence in support of your case.
+The first step in the appeals process, is known as the request for reconsideration.
+More cases than not fail to make it beyond this stage in the process.
+If you’re appealing your denial for disability benefits, your most vital chance of getting your application approved is usually at the second or third stage of the process.
+For the first time, you’ll have the opportunity to present live testimony and detailed evidence in support of your case.

 With the help of a seasoned attorney, you can improve your likelihood of getting Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI).